 - Depression or general malaise

-When someone stops taking LSD after a history of use, they often find that they become relatively uncomfortable both physically and psychologically, for some time following the cessation.
-It is not uncommon to become more anxious or nervous than normal, with no explanation for it.
+When someone stops taking LSD after a history of use, they often find that they become physically and psychologically uncomfortable for some time following the cessation.
+It is not uncommon to become more anxious or nervous, with no explanation for it.

-Also worth noting is that those with mental health concerns, either diagnosed or undiagnosed, such as depression, schizophrenia, or chronic anxiety may experience significant triggering during withdrawal from addiction to LSD.
-In situations where this may be the case, individuals are urged to seek professional treatment options rather than going it alone.
+Also worth noting is that those with mental health concerns, either diagnosed or undiagnosed, such as depression, schizophrenia, or chronic anxiety, may experience significant triggering during withdrawal from addiction to LSD.
+In situations where this may be the case, individuals are urged to seek professional treatment options rather than doing it alone.

 Treatment Options if Addicted to LSD, Acid, or Other Hallucinogens

-There is a growing number of people who used to be addicted to LSD or acid that are finding success in quitting these substances, and living healthier lives in recovery.
-If you think you might be addicted to acid, or know someone who might be, the most important thing you can do is to speak up and let them know they aren’t alone.
+A growing number of people who used to be addicted to LSD or acid are finding success in quitting these substances and living healthier lives in recovery.
+If you think you might be addicted to acid or know someone who might be, the most important thing you can do is speak up and let them know they aren’t alone.
 There is help available if they want it.

-A great many people not only leverage their friends and family to help with personal accountability, but they also seek out experienced professional help.
-By working with a local treatment center that offers both inpatient treatments for intensive detox needs as well as flexible outpatient programs recovery is closer than ever.
+Many people not only leverage their friends and family to help with personal accountability but also seek experienced professional help.
+By working with a local treatment center that offers inpatient treatments for intensive detox needs and flexible outpatient programs, recovery is closer than ever.

-If you or a loved one are seeking rehab in Houston, Austin or elsewhere in Texas, speak to an enrollment advisor about treatment so that you can get on the path to a healthier, more satisfying future, free from drugs, starting today.
+If you or a loved one are seeking rehab in Houston, Austin, or elsewhere in Texas, speak to an enrollment advisor about treatment to get on the path to a healthier, more satisfying future, free from drugs, starting today.

-For more helpful resources and information about addiction and drug use, follow our blog.
+Follow our blog for helpful resources and information about addiction and drug use.
 Recent posts include information about the Clonazepam high, Prozac withdrawal symptoms, types of substance abuse, and more.